vatit-devops/ansibot/README.md

 ## Introduction

 Front end for provisioning machines using **Ansible** through a web app.
-The purpose of this project is to allow end users to provision their own machines/other hosts through a frontend without worring about changing the `hosts` file.
+The purpose of this project is to allow end users to provision their own machines/other hosts through a frontend without worrying about changing the `hosts` file.
 This abstracts the end users from the underlying implementations of `playbooks`.
 This example front-end allows users to enter their own credentials and will stream console logs from **Ansible** to the web front-end.

 This project is based on [react-starter-kit](https://github.com/kriasoft/react-starter-kit) and uses **Docker** to deploy **Ansible**.
 Websockets (using [Socket.io](https://socket.io/)) are used to stream logs to the web front-end.
 [Material-UI](https://material-ui-1dab0.firebaseapp.com/) is used for the front-end.